dgroomes/stackoverflow-look-back/README.md

       It mentions 1500, and 3000 and when I go to exactly 1501 posts (there will be 2 * 1501 = 3002) the last post doesn't
       get rendered correctly.
 I think that's the limit.
 This issue does not happen Safari.

+## Wish list

+General clean ups, TODOs and things I wish to implement for this project:

+* Fix the CSS grid problem
+* Get post data for questions that were not up-voted but where there was an up-voted answer to that question.
+This is a common case.
+I thought it was rare because I assumed that when I upvote an answer that I would have already upvoted the question.
+But this isn't the case.
+I have a about two hundred of these cases.
+Also, even if I wanted to up-vote the question, some are actually locked!
+For example, one of the very first things I wanted to search for in my SO static data was for how to get the query parameters of the URL from JavaScript.
+But the question and answer didn't show up because I didn't upvote the question, only the answer, and it turns out the [question itself is locked](https://stackoverflow.com/q/901115/)!
+* Create a browser extension for this.
+The main benefit should be the removal of the manual steps like opening three different web pages and moving the downloaded files to different directories.

 ## Reference

 * [MDN Web docs: API docs for *NodeList*](https://developer.mozilla.org/en-US/docs/Web/API/NodeList)